fassko/fassko.github.io/Content/blog/swiftui-sidebar-tabview.md

 }
 ```

-Now we need to populate both steps with the [sidebar for the iPad]() and [tabview for the iPhone]().
+Now we need to go over both steps to add a [sidebar for the iPad](https://kristaps.me/blog/swiftui-sidebar/) and a [tabview for the iPhone](https://kristaps.me/blog/swiftui-tabview/).
 We have looked into doing both of these tasks before, so we aren't doing that in-depth again.
-Complete code you can check in the [sample project]().
+Complete code you can check in the [sample project](https://github.com/fassko/SwiftUITabViewSidebar).

 ```swift
 struct ContentView: View {